gianpaolocoro/InteractiveAutomaton/README.md

 ./startInteractionAutomaton.sh (wait until you hear the voice) ./stopInteractionAutomaton.sh (to stop the automaton)
 ```
+## Visual Communication via LED Blinking

+On Rasberry Pi 3, the green Led blinks three times just after a word is correctly recognized, one time when it is not recognized.
+Thus, you can communicate even if you don't want to (or can't) hear the voice.

 ## Properties File
 The process.properties file allows tuning some parameters, like the sensitivity of the microphone and the accuracy of the Speech recognizer: